ChristianPedro/ChessGame-SE181/coverage/README.md

 }
  ```

- The test files are in the main directory and are named as follows
+ The test files are in the main directory and are named as

  'nameOfFunctionToTest'.test.js

  All required functions have been tested and the test cases can be found in their respective file